-Most of your plants will do just fine with the professional potting mix, this is a lightweight soil that does not retain extra moisture in your potting mix which can cause issues with some plants.
+Most of your plants will do just fine with the professional potting mix, this is lightweight soil that does not retain extra moisture in your potting mix which can cause issues with some plants.

-For plants that love their water I recommend using the premium container mix.
+For plants that love their water, I recommend using the premium container mix.

-This potting mix has a wetting agent which allows the mix to retain water which helps keep those water loving plants very happy.
-Peace lilies, anthuriums, crotons and all ferns would love this mix.
+This potting mix has a wetting agent which allows the mix to retain water which helps keep those water-loving plants very happy.
+Peace lilies, anthuriums, crotons, and all ferns would love this mix.

 Cactus and succulents would do better if you used a cactus and succulent potting mix.
 This mix allows the plants to drain well while letting each plant get what it needs in the way of water.
 If you do not have any of this mix available go ahead and use the professional potting mix but add 1 to 2 parts sand to your mixture.

-Along with cactus and succulents I would add zz plants and snake plants to the list for this potting mix.
+Along with cactus and succulents, I would add ZZ plants and snake plants to the list for this potting mix.

 I also have a preference for what to use for repotting orchids.

 We do carry both sphagnum moss and bark for orchids.
 Everybody has their favorite but, I prefer the bark.
 The bark holds just the right amount of moisture that your orchid needs.
-Sometimes the moss will either hold to much or too little water.
-And please remember water your orchids in the sink DO NOT USE ICE CUBES!
+Sometimes the moss will either hold too much or too little water.
+And please remember to water your orchids in the sink DO NOT USE ICE CUBES!
 We don’t get our water from ice cubes alone and neither should our plants.